 Husband arrested in fatal shooting of Anchorage woman missing since Sunday

 Aug.
-11—This story has been updated with information from the criminal charges and Friday's court hearing.
+12—[This story has been updated with information from the criminal charges and Friday's court hearing.]

 Anchorage police arrested the husband of a 21-year-old woman missing since Sunday and charged him with her murder after discovering her body more than four days later.